Plug (fishing): Wobbler

-A wobbler resembles a crankbait, but has a much shorter and stockier bill that is not design to impart diving motion, but rather to cause the lure to roll and yaw reciprocally to create a "wobbly" motion when reeled.
+A wobbler resembles a crankbait, but has a much shorter and stockier bill that is not designed to impart diving motion, but rather to cause the lure to roll and yaw reciprocally to create a "wobbly" motion when reeled.

 Size

 Plugs range in size from around an inch (~3 cm) to around 8 inches (~20 cm).
 Plugs in the 2–3 inch (~5–7 cm) size range are most commonly used however.
 As a general rule large plugs are used for large fish, and small plugs for small fish.
 Fishermen casting for very small fish such as crappie will use very small plugs, and anglers fishing for large fish such muskellunge or Murray cod will use extremely large plugs.
 But trophy-sized fish are occasionally caught on very small plugs, and fingerling perch will sometimes strike—and hook themselves—on a plug as big as they are themselves.
-Plug fishing is more common in freshwater fishing than saltwater fishing, but it is growing greatly upon East-Coast striper fishermen.
+Plug fishing is more common in freshwater fishing than saltwater fishing.

 Fishing technique

 Most plugs have their "action" built into them by design, but good fishermen give nuance to the plug's action in many ways, such as varying the speed of the retrieve, occasionally "twitching" the rod tip during retrieval, or even letting the plug stop completely in the water, then resuming retrieval at a very high speed.
 Plugs are often cast so they land next to places where fish may be hiding, such as a snag pile or an overhanging tree and worked back enticingly.
 A skilled fisherman can methodically explore many possible hiding places of fish by continually casting and retrieving a plug.

 Theoretically, any plug design will catch fish (most anglers use them to catch bass)—fish will, out of anger, hunger, territorial protection or simple curiosity, occasionally strike at any small object moving or falling through the water.
-But some plugs have become famous for their high degree of effectiveness in the hands of a good fisherman, while others come and go from the market quickly when found to have limited success.
+But some plugs have become famous for their high degree of effectiveness, while others come and go from the market quickly when found to have limited success.